jar-git/cmake-template/README.md

 # Template project for CMake

 Purpose of this project (cmake-template) is to learn how to use various CMake features, and how to embed the tools that are useful for C/C++ development to the project as CMake modules or scripts.
-This template requires CMake v3.10 or above, and it is assumed that the example projects are using C++ 17 features.
+This template requires CMake v3.10 or above.
+The example projects are using C++ 17 features.

 ## Project structure:

 The main project (root) contains all of the sub-projects, third party dependencies (not sources), build-scripts (under tools) and custom CMake modules.

 <pre>
  root            - Main project